journeyapps/zxing-android-embedded/README.md

 ## Older SDK versions

-By default, only SDK 24+ is supported, even though the library specifies 19 as the minimum version.
+By default, only SDK 24+ will work, even though the library specifies 19 as the minimum version.

-No guarantees are made on support for SDK versions below 24 - you'll have to test to make sure it's compatible.
+For SDK versions 19+, one of the changes changes below are required.

-SDK versions 19 - 23 should also work, but one of the changes changes below are required, and this is not routinely tested.
+Some older SDK versions below 19 may work, but this is not tested or supported.

 ### Option 1.
 Downgrade zxing:core to 3.3.0